ZexiXin/CYBR8480_Semester_Project/README.md

 flutter clean
 ```
 then try to rebuild the app on your device.
 The reason causes this is the file pubspec.yaml contains conflict class variables in different imported packages.

-### Submission materials
-For this submission, you should
- * Package your code and/or deployment environment for release using [github](https://github.com/).
-(Optional) you may also use other potential deployment solutions such as Android play store, an APK distribution, [docker](https://www.docker.com/), etc in addition to github.
- * Create a ```hardware/software requirements``` section in your github repository and list the hardware components, software, and other technology required to make your app work.
- * Create ```installation``` and ```getting started``` instructions using markdown in your repository to detail what an end-user must do to setup and use your product.

 #### License